yehabdelaziz/Power-BI-Projects/README.md

 Information about the salesperson, their contact info and their job title.
 ### Sales:
 Orders with their date, sales amount, quantity, unit price, total cost, and references to the product and salesperson.
+### Aim of the Report:
+The target audience for this report is the CEOs.
+It is to determine the performance of the company in terms of sales and profit over the current year (2020).